Identification, location-domination and metric dimension on interval and permutation graphs. II. Algorithms and complexity: Hardness results

 \decisionpb{{\sc 3-Dimensional Matching}}{Three disjoint sets $A$, $B$ and $C$ each of size $n$, and a set $\mathcal T$ of $m$ triples of $A\times B\times C$.} {Is there a perfect 3-dimensional matching $\mathcal M\subseteq \mathcal T$ of the hypergraph $(A, B, C,\mathcal T)$, i.e. a set of disjoint triples of $\mathcal T$ such that each element of $A\cup B\cup C$ belongs to exactly one of the triples?}{}

 We give the general framework and the gadgets we will use in Section~\ref{sec:prel}, then prove the general reduction using this framework in Section~\ref{sec:reduc} and apply it to obtain the NP-hardness for \PBID, \PBLD{} and \PBOLD{} in Section~\ref{sec:app}.
 We finally deduce from the results for graphs of diameter~$2$ the hardness of \PBMD{} in Section~\ref{sec:diam2}.
-We give the reduction using interval graphs and prove subsequently that the obtained graph is also a permutation graph.
+We give the reduction using interval graphs and prove subsequently that it can be built as a permutation graph too.